 At any particular time, a specific combination of targets defines a quantitative milestone that can be used to map the development of capacity in each sector.
-The significant milestones in all five sectors are listed in chronological order in table 4.9, with the milestones for each sector highlighted in different colors.
+The significant milestones in all five sectors are listed in chronological order in table 4.10, with the milestones for each sector highlighted in different colors.
 In keeping with the initial, basic science focus of the partnership, all early milestones are assigned to the education and science R&D capacity building sectors.
 As the project progresses, in the third and fourth years, significant entrepreneurial milestones arise.
 In the longer term, beyond the first five year period, as the indigenous solar cell technology reaches the local markets, there will be an increasing contribution to sustainable development and quality of life.

-Table 4.9 Milestones for the first five years of the project according to sector goals
+Table 1 10 Milestones forthe finat fire waawa of the nuoicat . according to anoton goala Table 4.10 Milestones for the iirst iive years of the project a according to sector goals